-Parthenolide that was first isolated in 1960 belongs to sesquiterpenic lactones as a chamomile.
+Parthenolide that was first isolated in 1960 belongs to sesquiterpene lactones as chamomile.
 An alpha-methylene group in the molecule is active, which can react with the sulfhydryl groups of biologically active compounds in the body.
-In this way, the inflammation caused by inflammatory prostaglandins is reduced, which relieve pain and reduce fever.
+In this way, the inflammation caused by inflammatory prostaglandins is reduced, which relieves pain and reduces fever.

-Sesquiterpenic lactones can cause allergic reactions in hypersensitive individuals, and in rare cases nausea, mouth ulceration and gastrointestinal disorders.
+Sesquiterpene lactones can cause allergic reactions in hypersensitive individuals, and in rare cases nausea, mouth ulceration, and gastrointestinal disorders.

-The feverfew should not be taken by individuals who get a rash in contact with it or are hypersensitive to other plants such as chamomile, arnica and yarrow.
+The feverfew should not be taken by individuals who get a rash in contact with it or are hypersensitive to other plants such as chamomile, arnica, and yarrow.
 It is suitable for the treatment of migraine that does not respond to conventional healing treatments.
-When self-healing rheumatism, it is best to consult your doctor before using the plant.
+When you self-heal rheumatism, it is best to consult your doctor before using the plant.

 Do you often suffer from headaches or migraines?
 You can help yourself naturally with a chamomile tea for headaches or a feverfew tea.
-Nevertheless which you will take, it should relieve your headache.
+No matter which you will take, it should relieve it.

-When you feel a small pain that could become a bigger problem, cook a tea form mentioned plants and lay down in the dark room if you can.
+When you feel a small pain that could become a bigger problem, cook tea from the mentioned plants and lay down in the darkroom if you can.

-It is best to find a reason for your headaches or migraines, so you can control it.
-In addition to teas, you can go to the nature to relax.
+It is best to find a reason for your health condition, so you can control it.
+In addition to teas, you can go to nature to relax.
 Dr. Antonina Rome suggests that when we have a headache we should always turn attention to the outside: “Go out and observe the trees, count the branches, recognize different shapes, thicknesses, colors, look for as many interesting shapes.
 You will focus on nature and its shapes, and at the same time divert attention from the tension in the head.”

-Take care and don’t neglect your headaches.
+Take care and don’t neglect the condition.
 Find their cause and treat them with calming teas and techniques that will relieve the pain and even prevent the headaches as stress is a major factor for having them.